ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

         SpellChecker checker = new SpellChecker();
         /* // Uncomment to test your method
         String word = "catz";

+        // Or you may be able to use this code to read input from the textbox below
+        // System.out.print("Enter a word to spell check in the Input for Program textbox below: ");
+        // Scanner scan = new Scanner(System.in);
+        // word = scan.nextLine();

         if (checker.spellcheck(word) == true)
             System.out.println(word + " is spelled correctly!");
         else